ivo-online/database_api/README.md

 Description: Fills your database with some testdata.
 Any previously existing testdata will be overwritten.
 The testdata will be of the objectType **test**, so to see the results you can use `GET localhost:3000/test`

 ## Statuses
 Every request returns a statusCode and a descriptive statusText in JSON format.
-A status code of 1 means the request was succesful, everything else indicates a problem.
+A status code of 0 means the request was succesful, everything else indicates a problem.

-0: Database connection failed - doublecheck your .env file to see if you entered all values correctly
+0: OK
-1: OK
+1: Database connection failed - doublecheck your .env file to see if you entered all values correctly
 2: No match found in database
 3: Invalid object type - allowed characters are: A-Z, a-z, 0-9, - and _
 4: Please provide a valid id in the querystring, consisting of 24 characters